winteryoung/yanwte2/README.md

 ### Intercepting provider execution

 Currently there's only one way: define your base class for every providers in your application.
 If you need the callback API, leave an issue.
-This can be useful to do universal logging.
+This can be useful in implementing universal logging.

 ### Data extensions